 Animal Supply Company

 Animal Supply Company distributes pet food and supplies across the United States.
 Founded in 1987, it since has grown to encompass 21 distribution centers, half of which serve various arms of their business, such as 3PL and retail partners.
 Distribution is managed across separate ERP systems and warehouse locations.
-This complex business structure called for unique workflows to manage promotions, prices, and contract restrictions for retailers.
+This complex business structure called for unique workflows to manage promotions, prices, and contract restrictions to facilitate retail digital transformation.

 In order to maintain a single source of truth in their supply chain, Animal Supply implemented OroCommerce’s B2B eCommerce system as a headless order management system.
 This setup allowed them to connect multiple ERP systems and streamline 3PL operations.
 In the end, Animal Supply got full transparency around inventory, product, customer activity, and fulfillment operations.